KatieCoard/katiecoard.github.io/pages/contact.md

 teaser: "Get in touch with me?
 Use the contact form."
 permalink: "/contact/"
 ---
 Get in touch!
-You can email me at [EMAIL], or use the form below – they both end up in my inbox.
+You can email me at <a mailto="rethinkingrotary@gmail.com">rethinkingrotary@gmail.com</a>, or use the form below – they both end up in my inbox.

-Katie don't forget to change the "your@email.com" part (in the form tag).

-<form action="//formspree.io/your@email.com"
+<form action="//formspree.io/rethinkingrotary@gmail.com"
       method="POST">
     <label>Name<input type="text" name="name" placeholder="Jane Smith"></label>
     <label>Email<input type="email" name="_replyto" placeholder="janesmith@gmail.com"></label>